ElizabethCody/named-variables/README.md

    public Example() throws VariableScopeException {
       scope = new Scope();
-      colorCode1 = scope.newVariable("colorCode1", int.class, 0x00ff00); // Create a variable at runtime whose storage
+      colorCode1 = scope.create("colorCode1", int.class, 0x00ff00); // Create a variable at runtime whose storage
                                                                     // is managed by named-vars.
-      scope.importAllVariables(this); // Adds all variables decorated with @GenerateVariable to the scope. namedVarsExample();
+      scope.importAll(this); // Adds all variables decorated with @GenerateVariable to the scope. namedVarsExample();
    }